remmzytom/Customer-Purchase-Analysis-and-Revenue-Forecasting/README.md

 <br><br>
+## Some of the EDA(Exploratory data Analysis)

-### Plot the sum of revenue on transaction_date in a line plot and find out any immediate pattern / insight?
+### Plotting the sum of revenue anding find out any immediate pattern / insight?

 ![](images/1.png)